ga-chiacchio/FTOH-Bot/README.md

 ![3 2](https://user-images.githubusercontent.com/68077608/158167652-f5a118a5-816a-4ff4-b0d3-ac28bbe95982.PNG)

 ### Notes
-As you can see above, our bot is yet lack of some advanced features like position/grid systems or other functionalities like AFK detectors, blocking detectors and etc. What we can say is that this is up to the user for now.
-There may more implementations later...
+This project is a fork from the simple outline previously built by the Haxball community, where we implemented more advanced features, like position/grid systems, AFK detectors, qualy mode, ERS for overtakes and even pit stops and tyres compounds!!
+It's not 100% yet, but we've already been able to make a whole championship season out of it.